joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/23/arts/david-mccabe-dead.html?searchResultPosition=2

 **‘Colossal,’ ‘The Past’ and More Hidden Streaming Gems**\
-`From oddball genre movies to complex indie genres, recommendations to help you get creative with your home viewing.`\
+`From oddball genre movies to complex indie dramas, recommendations to help you get creative with your home viewing.`\
 https://nytimes.com/2021/03/23/movies/colossal-the-past-offbeat-streaming-options.html?searchResultPosition=3

 **‘Why Are We Stuck?’
 Stage Actors Challenge Their Union Over Safety**\